Prevent Infection With Proper Contact Lens Care

 - Wash your hands with soap and water and dry them with a lint-free towel before handling your contacts.

 - Minimize contact with water.
-Remove lenses before going swimming or in a hot tub.
+Remove lenses before showering, swimming or entering a hot tub.

 - Do not rinse or store your contacts in water (tap or sterile water).